-Final Exam Result Form: All results must be recorded with the Graduate College on the Final Exam Result form.
-Voting members of the committee must sign the Final Exam Result form.
-See Chapter VII.D.5 for additional details
+Final Exam Result Form: All committee member votes and the examination result must be recorded with the Graduate College on the same Final Exam Result form.
+See Chapter 6.D.5 for additional details.

-5. Preliminary and Final Exam Result Forms:
+6. Preliminary and Final Exam Result Forms (PER/FER):